Skip navigation

 • Volunteers

-Each state has different workers’ compensation requirements, so it’s important to understand the regulations that apply to your business.
-Also, if you earn an exemption but then hire employees or pay uninsured subcontractors to do work for you, your exemption likely no longer applies and you’ll need to obtain a workers’ comp policy.
+Also, if you complete the workers’ comp exemption filing process and earn an exemption but then hire employees or pay uninsured subcontractors to do work for you, your exemption likely no longer applies and you’ll need to obtain a workers’ comp policy.

-Considering a Workers’ Comp Exemption?
-Get a Workers’ Compensation Insurance Quote First.
+Considering a Workers’ Comp exemption?
+Get a Workers’ Compensation insurance quote first.

 For example, if you’re a sole proprietor who is granted a workers’ comp exemption and decides not to get workers’ comp insurance, you may be faced with paying your medical costs out of pocket if you suffer a work-related injury.

-Consequently, it’s a good idea to get a workers’ compensation insurance quote.
+Consequently, it’s a good idea to get a Workers’ Compensation insurance quote.
 Coverage is very affordable, and when you consider how costly medical care can be, getting a workers’ comp policy is often a wise business decision.

 Our licensed insurance experts are always happy to assist you with workers’ comp exemptions queries or other questions.
 But answers to some of the workers’ comp insurance questions we get asked most often are below for your convenience.

-What does workers’ compensation insurance not cover?
+What does Workers’ Compensation insurance not cover?

-Although workers’ compensation insurance provides broad coverage for work-related injuries and illnesses, there are some exclusions.
+Although Workers’ Compensation insurance provides broad coverage for work-related injuries and illnesses, there are some exclusions.
 For example, injuries outside of work aren’t covered, and commuting to and from work generally isn’t covered, though there may be coverage in some states.
 In addition, intentional injuries and those occurring as a result of substance abuse or intoxication aren’t covered.

 What is a workers’ comp audit and how does it work?